Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

-We then recall a result from~\cite{BBM05} stating that a $2$-edge-coloured graph maps to $H^{2rb}_{r,b}$ if and only if it does not contain an \emph{odd figure eight}, that is, an alternating closed walk $v_0v_1\ldots v_{2j}v_0v_{2j+2}\ldots v_{2k-1}v_0$ composed of two odd cycles.
+We then recall Lemma~\ref{lemma:duality-H_{r,b}^{2rb}} proved in~\cite{BBM05}, stating that a $2$-edge-coloured graph maps to $H^{2rb}_{r,b}$ if and only if it does not contain an \emph{alternating odd figure eight}, that is, an alternating closed walk $v_0$, $v_1$, \dots, $v_{2j}$, $v_0$, $v_{2j+2}$, \dots, $v_{2p-1}$, $v_0$.
 Note that our construction creates such a pattern for each edge of $G$.

 Assume that $G$ has a vertex cover $C$ of size at most $k$.
 Then for each $v\in C$, we delete $vv'$ from $G'$.
-We prove that the resulting graph $G''$ contains no odd figure eight.
+We prove that the resulting graph $G''$ contains no alternating odd figure eight.
 First observe that in the graph obtained from $G'$ by removing all edges from $G$, all the alternating walks have length at most $7$, hence it contains no odd figure eight.
-Thus, if $G''$ contains an odd figure eight, then it uses an edge $uv$ from $G$.
+Thus, if $G''$ contains an alternating odd figure eight, then it uses an edge $uv$ from $G$.
 Since $C$ is a vertex cover, either $uu'$ or $vv'$ is not present in $G''$.
 Then, either $u$ or $v$ has no incident blue edge.
-This implies that $G''$ has no odd figure eight, and hence maps to $H^{2rb}_{r,b}$.
+This implies that $G''$ has no alternating odd figure eight, and hence maps to $H^{2rb}_{r,b}$.